threadi/wp-personio-integration-light/readme.txt

 * Fixed reading of employment type

 = 2.4.1 =
+* Added WPML settings to prevent translation of our own post types and taxonomies
 * Run import even if the Personio timestamp has not been changed but no positions are in local database
 * Extended log for deletion of positions
 * Optimized log-styling